ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

         // "chordscolumn" : 400,
         "chordscolumn" :  0,

+## Capo column heading

+When chords are placed in a separate column at the right of the lyrics (see above) and a capo is set, then a heading indicating the current capo setting is added.

+        "capotag" : "%{capo|Capo: %{}}",

 ## Ignore {titles} directives

 Traditionally, the `{titles}` directive was used to control titles flush.
 ChordPro has a much more powerful mechanism but this can conflict with legacy `{titles}` directives.
 If you use custom title formatting, setting `titles-directive-ignore` to a true makes ChordPro ignore the legacy directives.